ImMuted/ImMuted/README.md

 - 👋 Hi, I’m @ImMuted
-- 👀 I’m interested in making games and messing with unity
+- 👀 I was interested in making games and messing with unity
-- 🌱 I’m currently learning C# but i might look into some web dev too !
+- 🌱 but I’m currently learning MERN Stack!
-- 💞️ I’m looking to collaborate on unity projects if you need a C# coder just hit me up
+- 💞️ I’m looking to get engaged in web projects to learn more
 - 📫 How to reach me :
                        E-mail: fke8641@gmail.com
                        telegram : @ImMuted (ill check this more often)